GC

 401 Unauthorized

-Check: curl response body.
-A 401 means the Authorization header is missing or the secret does not match preferences/webhooks.json.
-Fix: re-check the secret value and the Bearer prefix.
+Check: the curl response body.
+401 means the Authorization header is missing or the token does not match the one in Settings → Webhooks.
+Fix: re-check the token and the Bearer prefix.
+For HMAC mappings, verify the signature header name and the secret match exactly.

 auth